 A frequently asked question is, how to save money on camping gear?
-Camping gear can get expensive but there is no need to spend a fortune on all the equipment you need.
-There are a lot of great ways to save money and still get what you want.
-If you are patient and a little savvy there is no reason why you can’t get all your needs satisfied on a small budget.
+Camping gear can get expensive, but there is no need to spend a fortune on all the equipment you need.
+There are many great ways to save money and still get what you want.
+If you are patient and a little savvy, there is no reason why you can’t get all your needs satisfied on a small budget.

 This guide focuses on general camping gear and family car campers.
 Regardless, the tips in this guide can help anyone learn how to save money on camping gear regardless of camping type.

 This is probably the best way to save money on camping gear.
 Buying used camping equipment doesn’t mean you have to buy something 20 years old.
 Likewise, there is no reason you have to consider equipment that a previous owner destroyed.
 You can often find relatively new equipment that has only been used a couple of times.
 Similarly, you can find equipment that has more use but is still in great shape.

 When buying used gear, there is typically a tradeoff between getting exactly what you want and patience.
 To get the exact brand and style of gear you want, you will need to be patient and consistent in searching multiple locations.
 However, if you aren’t looking for a specific brand, it’ll be easier to find something that fits your needs.

 There are lots of great places to buy used camping gear.
 My go-to places are typically local options.